Topological State Transfer through Effective Boundary-Mode Channels: Topological analysis of edge state transfer

 where $A_n^\dagger$ ($B_n^\dagger$) is the particle creation operator on the site A (B) in the $n$th cell, $a(t)$ and $b(t)$ are the time dependent coupling strengths, $u(t)$ is the staggered potential.
-The RM Hamiltonian can be continuously deformed along the time-dependent pump sequences given by $u(t)$, $a(t)$ and $b(t)$.
-In superconducting quantum circuits, this can be done by varying the magnetic fluxes through the loops of the couplers and the $\alpha$ loops of the supercoducting qubits.
+This Rice-Mele Hamiltonian can be continuously deformed along the time-dependent pump sequences given by $u(t)$, $a(t)$ and $b(t)$.
+In superconducting quantum circuits, this can be done by varying the magnetic fluxes through the couplers and the $\alpha$ loops of the supercoducting qubits.

 For example, as shown in \figref{fig:Pumping}, we can demonstrate the topological pumping by simply choosing the coupling strengths $a(t)$ and $b(t)$ as well as the on-site potential $u(t)$ as

 where $T$ is the variation period of these parameters.
 Figures~\ref{fig:Pumping}(a) and (b) show the time-dependent coupling strengths and on-site potentials versus time $t$ during one period.
 The numerical simulation of the dynamical evolution of the qubit chain, as shown in \figref{fig:Pumping}(c), is solved using ordinary differential equation solver based on backward differentiation (BDF) formulas~\cite{wanner1996solving}.
 The result shows that the soliton edge state can indeed be transferred from one end of the chain to the other end within one pumping cycle.
 To ensure the adiabatic limit, we set $T=100$.
 The chain is initialized in the all spin-down state.
 To prepare the left edge state, the first qubit is flipped by a $\pi$ pulse of the applied magnetic flux through the main loop of the qubit.
 However, this pumping process somehow can't last more than one circle.